 Something compelled me to select this bar first, and it turned out to be an excellent choice.
 We all loved it.
-I haven’t had an Almond Joy in a while, so I can’t compare with accuracy, but the inside tasted a bit chewier (almost like caramel) than what I remember, yet perfectly coconut and sweet.
-The almonds seemed incredibly fresh, and I really loved the rice milk coating which was a sweet treat compared to the usual dairy-free options of semi-sweet and dark chocolate.
+I haven’t had an Almond Joy in a while, but the inside tasted a bit chewier (almost like caramel) than what I remember.
+Yet it was perfectly “coconut” and spot on for sweetness.
+The almonds tasted incredibly fresh, and I really loved the rice milk coating.
+It was a sweet treat compared to the usual dairy-free options of dark chocolate.
 I felt like a kid again eating Halloween candy!

-Anthony said, “It tastes like an Almond Joy but better.
+Tony said, “It tastes like an Almond Joy but better.
 The coconut has a smoother finish.
-I find Almond Joy’s to have a slightly harsh taste from the “chemicals” used; they taste more processed than this.”
-He agreed this one had a slight caramel like flavor/texture, but the whole bar really worked for him.
+I find Almond Joy’s to have a slightly harsh taste from the “chemicals” used.
+They taste more processed than this.”
+He agreed this one had a slight caramel like flavor and texture, but the whole bar really worked for him.

-MMMMMMMM!
-Okay, I love(d) Milky Ways, so this one hit home with me.
-Chewy, packed with flavor … a definite winner.
-The nougat isn’t as fluffy as the processed stuff (I remember pulling chunks of chocolate right off the top of the nougat, but can’t do that with this bar), making the overall texture of the caramel dominant, but the flavor is spot on and the sweet indulgence is over the top.
+I love(d) Milky Ways, so this one hit home with me.
+Chewy and packed with flavor, it was a definite winner.
+The nougat isn’t as fluffy as the processed stuff, so the texture of the caramel is dominant.
+I remember pulling chunks of chocolate right off the top of the nougat, but can’t do that with this bar.
+Nonetheless, the flavor is spot on and the sweet indulgence of it all is over the top.

-Anthony said, “Just like a Milky Way!
+Tony said, “This is just like a Milky Way!
 They have really knocked these bars off nicely.”

 Stacy said, “Yeah, it was really sweet, but I still loved it!”